 - Customize your message.
 From our experience in serving millions of ratings prompts, using a short phrase with the word “love” results in the highest number of five-star ratings and quality feedback.
 However, every app is different.
 Ratings Prompts are easily customizable through our dashboard, which allows you to reach your audience in the appropriate voice for your app.

 - Respond to negative feedback.
 Not all the feedback you receive will be positive.
 Respond to feedback one-on-one in a message center, and link to surveys to help you gather quantitative feedback in order to understand the issue and act on what you learn.

 When you’ve collected feedback from customers, you can make data-driven decisions to help inform your product roadmap.
 By listening deeply to customer feedback and sentiment, and asking the right questions at the right places and times within your digital experience, you can build exceptional products and rally your company around a single, centric point of reference: the customer.

 - Uncover customer needs you haven’t considered yet

 Ultimately, you need to be continuously innovating and adapting your app.
-Use mobile customer feedback and tools like Apptentive to create the best mobile customer experience, increase loyalty and retention, drive new customer acquisition, and inform your product roadmap with real-time data.
+Use mobile customer feedback and tools like Alchemer Mobile (formerly Apptentive) to create the best mobile customer experience, increase loyalty and retention, drive new customer acquisition, and inform your product roadmap with real-time data.

 Ready to get started?
-Request a demo of Apptentive today, and we’ll help your mobile app launch be a booming success.
+Request a demo of Alchemer Mobile (formerly Apptentive) today, and we’ll help your mobile app launch be a booming success.